 DFDL annotations must be positioned specifically where DFDL annotations are allowed within an XML schema document.
 These positions are known as annotation points.
 When an annotation is positioned at an annotation point, it binds some additional information to the schema component that encloses it.
 The description of a data format is achieved by correctly placing annotations on the structural components of the schema.

 DFDL specifies a collection of annotations for different purposes.
+They are organized into three different annotation types: Format Annotations, Statement Annotations, and Defining Annotations

+At any single annotation point of the schema there can be only one format annotation, but there can be several statement annotations although there are rules about which of those are allowed to co-exist as well which will be described in sections about those specific annotation types.